Facebook grilled by UK lawmakers making online safety rules

 LONDON (AP) — British lawmakers grilled Facebook on Thursday over how it handles online safety as European countries move to rein in the power of social media companies, with the tech giant’s head of safety saying the company supports regulation and has no business interest in providing people with an “unsafe experience.”

-Representatives from Google, Twitter and TikTok also will be questioned by a parliamentary committee scrutinizing the British government’s draft legislation to crack down on harmful online content.
+Representatives from Google, Twitter and TikTok also were answering questions from a parliamentary committee scrutinizing the British government’s draft legislation to crack down on harmful online content.
 It comes days after the companies testified before American lawmakers and provided little firm commitment for U.S. legislation bolstering protection of children from online harm, ranging from eating disorders, sexually explicit content and material promoting addictive drugs.

 Governments on both sides of the Atlantic want tougher rules aimed at protecting social media users, especially younger ones, but the United Kingdom’s efforts are much further along.
 U.K. lawmakers are questioning researchers, journalists, tech executives and other experts for a report to the government on how to improve the final version of the online safety bill.
 The European Union also is working on digital rules.

-Antigone Davis, Facebook’s head of global safety, defended the company’s handling of internal research on how its Instagram photo-sharing platform can harm teens, including encouraging eating disorders or even suicide, amid questioning from U.K. lawmakers.
+Antigone Davis, Facebook’s head of global safety who addressed the British lawmakers via video conference, defended the company’s handling of internal research on how its Instagram photo-sharing platform can harm teens, including encouraging eating disorders or even suicide.

 “Where does the buck stop?” asked Damian Collins, the lawmaker who chairs the committee.